sonic-net/sonic-mgmt/sdn_tests/testplans/CPU_Punt_Path_Qos_Test_plan.md

 # Testbed

 Our testbed consists of a single switch under test (SUT), as well as an IXIA connected to the SUT on multiple ports for injecting packets.
-To make things portable and blackbox, we access this testbed through the ThinKit abstraction layer only.
-For some tests, the IXIA can be replaced by a control switch.
+To make things portable and blackbox.For some tests, the IXIA can be replaced by a control switch.

 # Openconfig paths covered